parsley42/ruby-awstools/README.md

 ### Data Element Expansion

-After parsing the YAML into a data structure, `ruby-awstools` walks the tree and looks for right-hand-side string elements of the form `$var`.
+After parsing the YAML into a data structure, `ruby-awstools` walks the tree and looks for right-hand-side string elements of the form `$var`/`$@param`.
-This allows you to replace array elements and hash values with arbitrarily complex data structures from the cloud config file, e.g. an array of hashes. `$var[key]([subkey])...` can be used to index into a structure.
+This allows you to replace array elements and hash values with arbitrarily complex data structures from the cloud config file or generated parameter structures; e.g. an array of hashes.
+As with other vars, \[key\]([subkey])...` can be used to index into a structure.

+* $var - look up data structure in the cloud config file.
+* $@param - look up complex parameter; this must be created and set by the tool and is only for special cases such as TXT records, where the string value must be split into an array of 255-char substrings.

 ### Context Specific Expansion